If You Lose Your COVID-19 Vaccination Card, It Can Be Replaced -- Here's How

 Fitzpatrick said someone stole her purse over the weekend with her card in it.
 And so began her search for how to replace it, starting with where she got her vaccines – CVS.

-“They basically said well, where you got your shot from is where you should – they’ll be able to issue you another card,” she said “But I got my shot 2.5 hours away.”READ MORE: Father Michael Pfleger To Be Reinstated As Pastor Of St. Sabina, Review Board Clears Him Of Sex Abuse Claims
+“They basically said well, where you got your shot from is where you should – they’ll be able to issue you another card,” she said “But I got my shot 2.5 hours away.”READ MORE: Stimulus Check Latest: Is A Fourth Relief Payment Coming?

 The same goes for Walgreens, where all locations can write out replacement cards.
 Jewel-Osco recommends you return to the pharmacy where you were vaccinated for a new one – if you went to a Jewel Clinic, any of their stores will do.